yt-project/yt/doc/source/developing/creating_derived_fields.rst

 uses in its :ref:`symbolic units implementation <units>` (e.g., employing only unit names, numbers, and mathematical operators in the string, and using ``"**"`` for exponentiation).
-For cosmological datasets and fields, see :ref:`cosmological-units <cosmological units>`.
+For cosmological datasets and fields, see :ref:`cosmological-units <cosmological-units>`.
 We suggest that you name the function that creates a derived field with the intended field name prefixed by a single underscore, as in the ``_pressure`` example above.